openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 ./benchmark_app -m model.xml -d GPU
 ```

-You may also specify "AUTO" as the device, and benchmark_app will automatically select the best device to run benchmarking on.
+You may also specify "AUTO" as the device, in which case the benchmark_app will automatically select the best device for benchmarking and support it with the CPU at the model loading stage.
+This may result in increased performance, thus, should be used purposefully.
 For more information, see the [Automatic device selection](../../../docs/OV_Runtime_UG/auto_device_selection.md) page.

 (Note: If the latency or throughput hint is set, it will automatically configure streams and batch sizes for optimal performance based on the specified device.)